Introduction Version 2.8 / Last updated: June 2, 2026

 </style>

-Prevent all "mailto:" links from being translated, using js and the cnw_skip_translation class
+Prevent all "mailto:" links from being translated using JavaScript and the cnw_skip_translation class

 document.addEventListener("DOMContentLoaded", function() {